Cloudflare R2 client for macOS

 - Cross-cloud copy: S3 to R2, R2 to local, R2 to Google Drive

-- Opt-in SHA-256 verification with progress and cancel
+- SHA-256 checksum after every Folder Sync copy, with progress and cancel

 - Batch rename and Auto-Organize work on R2 files too